How long are the sessions?

 How do I set up an appointment?

 Just give me a call (267-507-5574) or send an email (jamiesilversLCSW@gmail.com), and we’ll get something scheduled!
-Once the appointment is confirmed, please print and complete the intake forms prior to the first session.
+Once the appointment is confirmed, I will email the Google Meet calendar invite as well as fillable paperwork via Adobe.

 What is your cancellation policy?